isa3bel/SaveTheDot/README.md

 # Save the Dot

 I simply integrated the open source game, Save The Dot with the Skillz platform.
 This was an assignment I had while interning at Skillz.
 The game mechanics were done by JakeLin.
+The game can now be played competitively for cash prizes.

 ![SaveTheDot](https://cloud.githubusercontent.com/assets/573856/16248754/90150c2a-3854-11e6-9ee1-c2e4f228a9b6.gif)